Locally Markov walks on finite graphs: Uniform unicycle walk

-\end{prop} \begin{proof} Since $L_m=(m-1)I_{|\mathsf{U}_{K_m}|}-A_m$, we obtain the eigenvalues of $L_m$ from those of $A_m$.
-In order to calculate the eigenvalues of $A_m$, we use Corollary \ref{cor:ev-mult} and the fact that the induced subgraphs of $K_m$ are also complete graphs.
-Thus for $S\subseteq V$, the eigenvalues of $K_m|_S$ are given by $|S|-1$ with multiplicity $1$ and $-1$ with multiplicity $|S|-1$.
-Plugging this into the result from Corollary \ref{cor:ev-mult} completes the proof. \end{proof}
+\end{prop} \begin{proof} Since $L_m=(m-1)I_{|\mathsf{U}_{K_m}|}-A_m$, we can derive the eigenvalues of $L_m$ from those of $A_m$.
+In order to do so, we use Corollary \ref{cor:ev-mult} together with the fact that the induced subgraphs of $K_m$ are also complete graphs.
+Thus for $S\subseteq V$, the eigenvalues of $K_m|_S$ are $|S|-1$ and $-1$ with multiplicities $1$ and $|S|-1$, respectively.
+Plugging this into Corollary \ref{cor:ev-mult} completes the proof.
+To see for example the first case, we remark that for all $\vert S\vert \geq 2$ it holds that

-While we can determine the spectrum of $L_m$, we are unable to find the eigenvectors or generalized eigenvectors of $L_m$.
-We focus next on the structure of generalized eigenvectors for the uniform unicycle walk on arbitrary graphs $G$.
+thus the value $i$ for $1\leq i \leq m-1$ has multiplicity $i\binom{m}{i+1}(m-1)^{m-i-2}$ as an eigenvalue of $A_m$. \end{proof} Although we are able to determine the spectrum of $L_m$, the eigenvectors and generalized eigenvectors remain out of reach.
+Concerning the structure of generalized eigenvectors for the uniform unicycle walk on arbitrary finite, strongly connected graphs $G$, we can prove the following result.

-\begin{lem} Denote by $P$ the transition matrix of the uniform unicycle walk on $G$ and let $f$ be a generalized eigenvector of $P$ to eigenvalue $\lambda\neq 0$.
-Then for all vertices $x\in V$ and all oriented trees $T$ rooted at $x$, it holds
+\begin{lem} Let $P$ be the transition matrix of the uniform unicycle walk on a finite, strongly connected graph $G$, and let $f$ be a generalized eigenvector of $P$ associated with an eigenvalue $\lambda \neq 0$.
+Then, for every vertex $x \in V$ and every oriented tree $T$ rooted at $x$, we have